A concurrent global-local numerical method for multiscale parabolic equations: Introduction

 for a Banach space $X$.
-Thom{\'e}e et al.~\cites{Bramble:1977some,Thomee:1979some,Schatz:1998stability} have extended Nitsche's work~\cite{nitsche_interior_1974,Bramble:1975maximum} for parabolic equations with semi-discrete schemes.
+Thom{\'e}e et al.~\cite{Bramble:1977some,Thomee:1979some,Schatz:1998stability} have extended Nitsche's work~\cite{nitsche_interior_1974,Bramble:1975maximum} for parabolic equations with semi-discrete schemes.
 Unfortunately, these works are not suitable for the multiscale problems, because they require the smoothness of the coefficient $a^\varepsilon$ and the solution $u^\varepsilon$.
 We also note that the local $H^1$-error for the two-grid algorithm in~\cite{jinchao2001local} for transient Stokes equations~\cite{shang_local_2010} reads as $\mathcal{O}(\Delta t^{-1/2}(\Delta t+h+H^2))$.
 All these works hangs on the interior energy stability as a bridge.
-We follow another way to derive the interior energy estimate by considering $\partial u^\varepsilon_t$ as a right-hand side of the elliptic equation; see Theorem~\ref{thm:local} and Remark~\ref{rmk:local} that
+We follow another way to derive the interior energy estimate by considering $\partial_t u^\varepsilon$ as an extra source term of the elliptic equation; see Theorem~\ref{thm:local} and Remark~\ref{rmk:local} that

 with Meyer's regularity exponent $p>2$~\cite{bensoussan_asymptotic_2011}.
-Since then, we do not require the smoothness of $\partial_tu^\varepsilon$ and eliminate the frustrated factor $\Delta t^{-1/2}$ for the interior energy error over $K_0$.
+Hence, only the Meyer's regularity for $u^\varepsilon$ required and we eliminate the frustrating factor $\Delta t^{-1/2}$ for the interior energy error over $K_0$.

 The rest of the paper is organized as follows.
-In Section \ref{sec:Hconver}, we study the H-limit of the mixing of the general time-dependent hybrid coefficient for parabolic equations.
-In Section \ref{sec:error}, we present the accuracy for retrieving the macroscopic and microscopic information, which are the main technique results in this work.
+In Section \ref{sec:Hconver}, we study the H-limit of the mixing of the general time-dependent hybrid coefficient for parabolic equations, which may be of independent interest.
+In Section \ref{sec:error}, we present the accuracy for retrieving the macroscopic and microscopic information, which are the main technique part of this work.
 In Section \ref{sec:numer}, we provide several numerical experiments which are adopted from~\cite{huang_concurrent_2018,mingNitscheHybridMultiscale2022}, fitted theoretical predictions.
 Finally, Section \ref{sec:concl} concludes the paper with a summary and potential future research directions.